dondish/Senpai/README.md

 >info telling you the current information about my bot,

->showbans* shows you all bans on your Server,

 >ban* [Mention target user here] ban a user do without [],

 >kick* [Mention target user here] Kick a user do without [],